 6. Hire Part-time Staff

 The motto ‘hire less, hire well’ works very well if you are looking to reduce your restaurant labor costs in Singapore.
 You can run your business successfully even with limited staff at your restaurant.
 During the rush hours, you can instead hire seasonal staff on a part-time basis to cater to the heavy crowd.
 Remember to train your part-time employees and provide them with a training manual for them to get acquainted with your business.
+Part-time employees are a great way to reduce labor costs without cutting headcount.

 7. Utilize Technology To Automate Operations

 Restaurants are mostly considered a manual space, and while technology cannot eliminate the need for human labor, you can still use it to automate operations that significantly reduces the need for manual intervention.
 For instance, if you have a Tablet Ordering system at your restaurant, you can let your customers place the order themselves.
 This way, you would be able to run your restaurant with only a few waiters and servers.
+This is one of the great restaurant employee cost reduction strategies.

 If you are planning to open a restaurant or have been running one for a while, you will understand that alongside the food and beverage, labor cost is soring high in Singapore.
 It can be hard to find a balance between low labor cost and providing full service.
 The steps outlined in this article would help you manage the labor cost and reduce it effectively.